shenawynkov/MovieApp-compose/README.md

 *   Actor/Crew detail screens.
 *   Offline caching strategy for movie details and images beyond OkHttp's HTTP cache.
 *   Unit and E2E tests.

----

-This README provides a comprehensive overview of the MovieApp project, its architecture, features, and setup instructions.